Introduction

 Content Silos / Content Hubs

-This tree-like structure is a content hub.
+This cohesive, interconnected structure is a content hub.
 It’s designed to boost organic traffic and establish topic authority.
-The interconnectedness not only enhances user experience but also signals to search engines the relevance and importance of the content within this “silo.”
-When one branch (or page) gains nourishment (backlinks), the entire tree benefits, strengthening its roots in the digital landscape.
+When one branch (or page) gains nourishment (backlinks), the entire tree benefits, strengthening your site’s roots in the digital landscape.
+By leveraging content hubs, you signal to search engines that you are a comprehensive authority on a subject.

 A handy guide on ahrefs.com about the topic: SEO Silo Structure with some sobering ideas and alternatives.